smartdevicelink/sdl_evolution/proposals/nnnn-app-services.md

 ## Introduction

 SmartDeviceLink has always been limited to a 1 - 1 relationship between module and smartphone apps.
 However, to create truly compelling experiences this should be expanded.
-This proposal will aim to introduce a paradigm that allows apps to advertise a "service" they offer that the module and and other apps can leverage.
+This proposal will aim to introduce a paradigm that allows apps to advertise a "service" they offer that the module and other apps can leverage.
 This allows users to augment their vehicle's IVI system with off-board solutions.
 This proposal also details how SDL apps can communicate with each other through the module.

 This proposal is extremely lengthy as it is a big feature.
 The recommended review process would be to review the high level process first (publish, subscribe, etc).
 Then following the agreement on how services work in general, moving to review each service type for its exhaustiveness of functionality per that specific service.

 ## Motivation

 SDL is becoming a much more integrated solution with an expanding ecosystem.
-While the initial problem SDL set out to solved has been accomplished, we're looking for new ways to make the ecosystem even more compelling and to create an immersive user experience.
+While the initial problem SDL set out to solve has been accomplished, we're looking for new ways to make the ecosystem even more compelling and to create an immersive user experience.
 One of the biggest steps we can take forward is creating a way for apps to offer augmented services to not only the onboard embedded system, but to other SDL connected apps.

 ## Proposed solution